 Michael Nurse: Andre, I want to thank you for being here.
 And for being open to sharing your experience and expertise on this topic.

 Andre Hermanstyne: Thank you so much Michael and if at any point you have any more questions or whatever feel free to just give me a call.
-I know we’ve been planning to do some coffee for some time.
-But maybe we should really get on top of that.

-Michael Nurse: I would like that.
-Thanks Andre.
+Michael Nurse: Thanks Andre.

 Andre Hermanstyne: Thank you very much, I appreciate you Michael man.